vaibhavgupta2499/Intern-Work/int-cv-1/Introduction to Computer Vision and Basic Functions of OpenCV.md

 	- **Powerful Matrix Library:** Images and other visual content contains multi-dimensional matrices along with linear algebra in different algorithms which becomes easier to work within MATLAB.
 The linear algebra routines included in MATLAB work fast and effective.
 	- **Debugging and Visualisation:** Since there is a single integrated platform for coding in MATLAB, writing, visualising and debugging codes become easy.
 	- **Excellent Documentation:** MATLAB enables you to document your work adequately so that it is accessible later.
 Documentation is essential not just for future reference but also to help coders work faster.
 MATLAB’s documentation allows users to work twice the speed of OpenCV.

+## **APPLICATIONS OF COMPUTER VISION**

+- **Medical Imaging:** Computer vision helps in MRI reconstruction, automatic pathology, diagnosis, machine aided surgeries and more.
+- **AR/VR:** Object occlusion (dense depth estimation), outside-in tracking, inside-out tracking for virtual and augmented reality.
+- **Smartphones:** All the photo filters (including animation filters on social media), QR code scanners, panorama construction, Computational photography, face detectors, image detectors (Google Lens, Night Sight) that you use are computer vision applications.
+- **Internet:** Image search, geolocalisation, image captioning, ariel imaging for maps, video categorisation and more.

+# THANK YOU